 A password can be any combination of up to 64 alphabetic and numeric characters.
 For security reasons, it is recommended to use a strong password that cannot be easily compromised.
-The following are guidelines to follow when setting a strong password:
+To set a strong password, use the following guidelines:

-- · Have at least eight characters in length

-- · Contain at least one alphabetic character and one numeric character

-- Not be your name or your user name

-- · Not be a common word or a common name

-- Be significantly different from your previous passwords
+- · Have at least eight characters in length - · Contain at least one alphabetic character and one numeric character - Setup Utility program and hard disk drive passwords are not case sensitive - · Not be your name or your user name - Not be a common word or a common name - Be significantly different from your previous passwords